data-8/textbook/_build/chapters/01/3/2/Another_Kind_Of_Character.md

 ```

 Here are the data for *Huckleberry Finn*.
 Each row of the table corresponds to one chapter of the novel and displays the number of characters as well as the number of periods in the chapter.
-Not surprisingly, chapters with fewer characters also tend to have fewer periods, in general – the shorter the chapter, the fewer sentences there tend to be, and vice versa.
+Not surprisingly, chapters with fewer characters also tend to have fewer periods, in general: the shorter the chapter, the fewer sentences there tend to be, and vice versa.
 The relation is not entirely predictable, however, as sentences are of varying lengths and can involve other punctuation such as question marks.